[Avg. reading time: 11 minutes]

 - All values must have the same data type.

-- Each key can only have one value associated with it at a time.
+- Each key can have only one value at a time.

 - No duplicate keys.